Answers to Frequently Asked Questions

 The simple answer is that I try to gauge from you what will work for you.
 Some people respond well to being directly challenged, others absolutely not.
 They rather want a focus on understanding and suggestive direction.

 I am trained in the Person-Centred approach.
 I also have a natural leaning to cognitive approaches such as choice theory and cognitive behavioural therapy.
+For short term work Solution Focused Brief Therapy is useful.

 I try to ground myself in the reality of each situation and help the clients to do likewise.
 I strongly believe in the building up of personal resilience as a key outcome for counselling therapy.